yandex-cloud/docs/en/vpc/operations/security-group-create.md

       {% endif %}

-      For more information on resources that you can create with {{ TF }}, see the [provider documentation]({{ tf-provider-link }}).
+      For more information on resources that you can create with {{ TF }}, see the [provider documentation]({{ tf-provider-link }}/).

-   2. Make sure that the configuration files are valid.
+   2. Make sure the configuration files are valid.

       1. In the command line, go to the directory where you created the configuration file.
-      2. Run the check using the command:
+      2. Run the check using this command:
          ```
          terraform plan
          ```
-      If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If the configuration contains errors, {{ TF }} will point them out.
+      If the configuration is described correctly, the terminal will display a list of created resources and their parameters.
+If the configuration contains any errors, {{ TF }} will point them out.

-   3. Deploy the cloud resources.
+   3. Deploy cloud resources.

-      1. If the configuration doesn't contain any errors, run the command:
+      1. If the configuration does not contain any errors, run this command:
          ```
          terraform apply
          ```
       2. Confirm that you want to create the resources.

-      Afterwards, all the necessary resources are created in the specified folder.
-You can check that the resources are there with the correct settings using the [management console]({{ link-console-main }}).
+      Once you are done, all the resources you need will be created in the specified folder.
+You can check whether the resources are there, as well as verify their settings, using the [management console]({{ link-console-main }}).

 {% endlist %}